 - review the substances that are controlled under the Act or that may need to be controlled and the controls that should apply to them

 - advise the Minister for Health and Wellbeing about measures that should be taken in relation to adding, removing or changing the controls

 - monitor the administration and operation of the Act

 - make recommendations to the Minister for changes to the Controlled Substances legislation.

-The Medicines and Technology Policy and Programs Branch provides the administrative support for the Council.
+The Medicines and Technology Programs provides the administrative support for the Council.
 The Executive Officer for the Council can be contacted on (08) 8204 1942.